Whitecat18/Mavoc/README.md

-## Info
+## Mavoc Framework [ BETA RELESE ]

-Mavoc is an tool used to pentest Windows and Linux machine .
+Mavoc is an tool used to pentest Windows and Linux machine.
 This tool mainly Focuses on Pentesting Windows .
 Made with using Powershell, C++ and Go .
 This tool is Easy to use and the payloads are modifiable for your Needs .
+This tool is mainly Focuses on Windows Pentesing, and Automated Various Scripts to attack windows based System .

 For More info .
 Please Visit <b> <a href="https://www.smukx.site/tool-walkthrough/mavoc-tool-walkthrough" > Mavoc Blog </a></b>